OCA/stock-logistics-warehouse/sale_stock_on_hand_popup/readme/DESCRIPTION.rst

-This module allows user to check from sale order line all inventory lines related to that product.
+This module allows user to check from sale order line and picking's line all inventory lines related to that product.